-Recently, cellular networks are adopting full-duplex solutions which will make the base station’s transceiver capable of transmitting a signal while receiving within a limited range, such design is achievable using innovative design of self-interference suppression circuits \cite{goyal2015full}.
+{\bf Full-Duplex Communication.} Recently, cellular networks have adopted full-duplex solutions which will make the base station’s transceiver capable of transmitting a signal while receiving within a limited range, such design is achievable using innovative design of self-interference suppression circuits \cite{goyal2015full}.
 The main innovation is being achieved by improving the design of the antenna and circuit which reduces the cross-talk between receiver and transmitter for a wireless device \cite{hausmair2017digital}.

-In future, technological advancement will be capable of simultaneous transmission and reception.
+In the future, technological advancement will be capable of simultaneous transmission and reception.
 Such advancements enhance the multiplexing capabilities of the existing cellular systems in terms of throughput.
-6G network could be very useful for such a full-duplex network in terms of performance requirements.
+A 6G network could be very useful for such a full-duplex network in terms of performance requirements.